ABCDEs-Melanoma-Header-Thumbnail

-Sometime referred to as skin “tabs”, skin tags are benign growths of excess skin which form in response to rubbing and irritation.
+Sometimes referred to as skin “tabs”, skin tags are benign growths of excess skin which form in response to rubbing and irritation.
 Areas of friction such as under the bra, the waistline, underarms, groin, and neck are common sites of skin tags.
-Tags are raised up and floppy, not flat, and may enlarge or multiply over time.
+Tags are raised and floppy, not flat, and may enlarge or multiply over time.

 Genetics, increased weight, and increasing age contribute to the formation of skin tags but they can happen to anyone.
 Occasionally pigmented moles that are raised can be mistaken for skin tags and need to be checked and biopsied.
 Other benign growths which appear with aging called seborrheic keratoses are often mistakenly called skin tags but these “SKs” are flat, rough and not always in areas of friction.